Anthurium pallidiflorum (Pale-Flowered Anthurium) Indoor Care, Propagation & Problems

 Temperature and Humidity

-Anthurium pallidiflorum does well in average warmth of 18-270C.
-Keep it away from cold drafts to prevent sudden changes in temperature as they can cause reduced growth.
+Anthurium pallidiflorum prefers an average warmth of 18-270C.
+Keep it away from drafts to prevent temperature flactuations as they can cause reduced growth and yellowing.

 Fertilizer

-Feed Anthurium pallidiflorum every 4-6 weeks during the growing period with a balanced, water-soluble fertilizer.
-Stop feeding in the cold season as growth is minimal at this time and feeding it at this time can result in fertilizer burn.
+Feed Anthurium pallidiflorum with a balanced, water-soluble fertilizer every 4-6 weeks in spring and summer.
+Stop feeding in fall and winter as growth is minimal at this time and feeding it at this time can result in fertilizer burn.

 To get rid of accumulated salts as they can negatively affect growth, regularly run a stream of water through the soil until the water drips through the drainage hole.
 Allow it to run for a few minutes and repeat the process several times to clear the salts.